Some popular quotes on art:

 The path of the artist is often a lonely one; they may use their art as a means to relate to people, they may use it to convey those ideas and concepts and experiences that they are going through.
 There is no greatness without a bit of a struggle, and all artists know this.
 The lonely, bleeding hearts, often have the most to give.
 Their role is, and should be, integral to this society.
 To convey the fringes of what is possible; to turn everything on its head just for the sake of it.
 They should all recognize their power, and its power; just as a few well written words can bring to attention, and even destroy, the culturally-accepted norms of society, a few well-placed brush-strokes can capture the hearts and minds of the people.
 It is their duty to be captivating; especially in this instant-gratification modern culture.
 We are all gazing into that mesmerizing metaphysical abyss, the void from which all things are brought into creation and made ‘reality’, and the artist is the one who makes that readily apparent.

-The artist’s role is therefore to “point out”, and even scream, whatever they think is worth saying.
+The artist’s role is therefore to “point out”, or even scream, whatever they think is worth saying; somebody, somewhere, will surely listen, and resonate with.
 Everything created by the hands of man is a piece of art, including buildings, machines, roadways, and all of technology, which the individual inevitably encounters every single day of their life.
 As we move forward in this age of technology, art’s role is surprisingly more relevant than ever, and it competes and holds its own despite any technological advancements.
 The artist’s role is to make reality the stuff of his mind, and hopefully create some sort of dialogue that lets us experience this life more fully.
 Without it, we would be lost, for art is meant to light the way; possibly to actual truth, or even to God.
 It is a messy staircase that we are collectively building, brick by brick, where each step builds on the last but also stands alone and holds its ground.
 There is at once, with art, nothing new under the sun, and a brilliant expression of what has never been or will be.
 It brings forth that which has been lost, that which came prior; and also brings into being that which was never supposed to exist, creating out of nothingness, something; something self-sustaining that speaks for itself.